Frequently Asked Questions¶

 where

-[-] is not public, [0] is partially public and the [+] is public
+[-] is not public, [0] is partially public, and [+] is public

 and the colors are: [-] black, [0] red and [+] green